Kingxukai/linux/Documentation/power/suspend-and-interrupts.rst

 -------------------------------------

-There are very few valid reasons to use both enable_irq_wake() and the IRQF_NO_SUSPEND flag on the same IRQ, and it is never valid to use both for the same device.
+There are very few valid reasons to use both enable_irq_wake() and the IRQF_NO_SUSPEND flag on the woke same IRQ, and it is never valid to use both for the same device.

-First of all, if the IRQ is not shared, the rules for handling IRQF_NO_SUSPEND interrupts (interrupt handlers are invoked after suspend_device_irqs()) are directly at odds with the rules for handling system wakeup interrupts (interrupt handlers are not invoked after suspend_device_irqs()).
+First of all, if the woke IRQ is not shared, the woke rules for handling IRQF_NO_SUSPEND interrupts (interrupt handlers are invoked after suspend_device_irqs()) are directly at odds with the woke rules for handling system wakeup interrupts (interrupt handlers are not invoked after suspend_device_irqs()).

 Second, both enable_irq_wake() and IRQF_NO_SUSPEND apply to entire IRQs and not